-Join Ashley Kennedy for an in-depth discussion in this video What is commercial editing?, part of Commercial Editing Techniques with Final Cut Pro X v10.1.x.
+Join Ashley Kennedy for an in-depth discussion in this video What is commercial editing?, part of Final Cut Pro X v10.1.x: Commercial Editing Techniques.

 - Commercial Editing is the interesting and challenging combination of part art, part sales.
 Commercial editors have a very unique job.
 They must tell a very concise story that sells a product in a compelling way.
 Every single moment counts in a commercial spot.
 If you lose your audience for even a moment, the prospect of sending the appropriate message can drift away.
 Commercial editing is also unique in that it is often one of the most collaborative positions within the post-production industry.